frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Schema

-It renders an interactive Table Schema:
+It renders an interactive Table Schema, using the Frictionless Framework:

 ```
 '''yaml schema